thedevs-network/kutt/README.md

 ## Configuration

 The app is configured via environment variables.
 You can pass environment variables directly or create a `.env` file.
-View [`.example.env`](./.example.env) for the list of configurations.
+View [`.example.env`](./.example.env) file for the list of configurations.

 All variables are optional except `JWT_SECRET` which is required on production.